U.S. Relations With Tanzania

 Bilateral Economic Relations

 Agricultural commodities, minerals, and textiles dominate Tanzania's exports to the United States while imports from the United States include wheat, agricultural/transport equipment, chemicals, used clothes, and machinery.
 Tanzania is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-The United States has Trade and Investment Framework Agreements with a regional organization to which Tanzania belongs--the East African Community.
-The United States and Tanzania do not have bilateral investment or taxation agreements.
+The United States has a Trade and Investment Framework Agreement with a regional organization to which Tanzania belongs--the East African Community.

 Tanzania's Membership in International Organizations

 Tanzania and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Tanzania is also a member of the East African Community and the Southern African Development Community.

 Tanzania maintains an embassy in the United States at 1232 22nd St NW, Washington, DC 20037 (tel.
 202-884-1080).